Coolis1362/TS-KERNEL-LDT-ALL-VERSIONS/README.md

-# TS-KERNEL LT (Linux Technology)
+# TS-KERNEL LDT (Linux Technology)

-TS-KERNEL LT (Linux Technology) brings the core functionality of TS-KERNEL, originally for Windows, to Linux systems.
+TS-KERNEL LDT (Linux Debian Technology) brings the core functionality of TS-KERNEL, originally for Windows, to Linux systems.
 It is designed to help you build and manage TS-DISTRO distributions on Linux.

 ## Features